 We have numerous operating lease commitments with remaining terms ranging from less than one year to ten years.
-In fiscal year 2008, we installed a one mega-watt photovoltaic solar array on one of our agricultural properties located in Ventura County that produces a significant amount of the power to run our lemon packinghouse.
-The construction of this array was financed by Farm Credit Leasing and we have a long-term lease with Farm Credit Leasing for this array.
+In fiscal year 2008, we installed a one mega-watt photovoltaic solar array on one of our agricultural properties located in Ventura County that produces a significant portion of the power to run our lemon packinghouse.
+The construction of this array was financed by Farm Credit Leasing and we have a long term lease with Farm Credit Leasing for this array.
 Annual payments for this lease are \$0.5 million, and at the end of ten years we have an option to purchase the array for \$1.1 million.
-In fiscal year 2009, we entered into a similar transaction with Farm Credit Leasing for a second photovoltaic array at one of our agricultural properties located in the San Joaquin Valley to supply a significant amount of the power to operate four deep-water well pumps located on our property.
+In fiscal year 2009, we entered into a similar transaction with Farm Credit Leasing for a second photovoltaic array at one of our agricultural properties located in the San Joaquin Valley to supply a significant portion of the power to operate four deep water well pumps located our property.
 Annual lease payments for this facility range from \$0.3 million to \$0.8 million, and at the end of ten years we have the option to purchase the array for \$1.3 million.

-In January 2012, we entered into six operating leases for the Sheldon Ranch.
-Each of the leases is for ten-year terms and provides for four five-year renewal options with an aggregate base rent of approximately \$0.5 million per year.
+In January 2012, we entered into a series of operating leases for approximately 1,000 acres of lemon, orange, specialty citrus and other crop orchards in Lindsay, California.
+Each of the leases is for ten-year terms and provides for four five-year renewal options with an aggregate base rent of approximately \$500,000 per year.
 The leases also contain profit share arrangements with the landowners as additional rent on each of the properties and a provision for the potential purchase of the properties by us in the future.
-We incurred \$1.1 million, \$1.6 million and \$0.7 million of net lease expense in fiscal years 2015, 2014 and 2013, respectively.
-We purchased substantially all of the Sheldon Ranch leased acreage in September and December 2015 and expect lease expense on the remaining 80 leased acres to be approximately \$0.1 million per year beginning fiscal year 2016 until December 2021.
+We incurred \$1.0 million, \$1.6 million and \$0.7 million of lease expense in fiscal years 2015, 2014 and 2013, respectively.
+We purchased substantially all of the Sheldon Ranch leased acreage in September and December 2015 and have incurred lease expense on the remaining 80 leased acres of \$0.2 million in fiscal year 2016.

-On July 1, 2013, we entered into a lease agreement with Cadiz, Inc. ("Cadiz") to develop new lemon orchards on Cadiz's agricultural property in eastern San Bernardino County, California (the "Cadiz Ranch").
-Under the terms of the Lease Agreement, we have the right to lease and plant up to 1,280 acres of lemons over the next five years at the Cadiz Ranch operations in the Cadiz Valley and have leased 320 acres initially, subject to a mutually agreed upon planting schedule.
-The Lease Agreement provides options to plant up to 960 additional acres (320 acres in Option 1 and 640 acres in Option 2) by 2019.
-The annual rental payment includes a base rent of \$200 per planted acre and a lease payment equal to 20% of net cash flow from the harvested crops grown on Cadiz property.
-Pursuant to the terms of the Lease Agreement, the annual rental payment will not exceed a total of \$1,200 per acre.
-We incurred approximately \$0.1 million and \$15,000 of lease expense in fiscal years 2015 and 2014, respectively.
+On July 1, 2013, we entered into a lease agreement with Cadiz, Inc. ("Cadiz"), to develop new lemon orchards on Cadiz's agricultural property in eastern San Bernardino County, California (the "Cadiz Ranch").
+Under the terms of the lease, we have the right to lease and plant up to 1,280 acres of lemons over the next five years at the Cadiz Ranch and have leased 320 acres initially, subject to a mutually agreed upon planting schedule.
+The lease agreement provides options to plant up to 960 additional acres (320 acres in Option 1 and 640 acres in Option 2) by 2018.
+The annual rental payment will include a base rent of \$200 per planted acre and a lease payment equal to 20% of net cash flow from the harvested crops grown on the Cadiz property.
+Pursuant to the terms of the lease agreement, the annual rental payment will not exceed \$1,200 per acre.
+We have incurred \$0.1 million of lease expense in fiscal year 2016 related to this lease.